AZ1688/AI-ML-Cyber-Program-Management/README.md

 # Platform
   - system of accountability
-  - system of metrics
+  - Body of work and shared space
-  - system of  body of work
+  - system of reversible decisions
-  - system of tradeoffs
+  - system of insights and records
-  -

 # Sample Use Cases
   - Review a policy document
     - file property, cluster of documents correlate to framework, document layout,